migrationsKB/migrationsKB.github.io/MGKB/index.md

 <summary>
 <b>PROV-O</b> representing <b>Provenance Information</b>

 <p>To represent the provenance information about the economic indicators, i.e., Eurostat, Statista, UK parliament, and Office of National Statistics, PROV-O is used.
-The class <tt>prov:Activity</tt> defines an activity that occurs over a period of time and acts upon entities, which are defined by the class <tt>prov:Entity<\tt>.
+The class <tt>prov:Activity</tt> defines an activity that occurs over a period of time and acts upon entities, which are defined by the class <tt>prov:Entity</tt>.
 The class <tt>fibo-fnd-arr-asmt:AssessmentActivity</tt> represents an assessment activity involving the evaluation and estimation of the economic indicators, which is a subclass of the class <tt>prov:Activity</tt>.
 The class  <tt>prov:Organization</tt> represents a governmental organization or a company that is associated with the assessment activity, which is a subclass of the class <tt>prov:Agent</tt>. </p>
 </summary>
 </details>